michibinder/michibinder.github.io/_pages/about.md

     overlay_image: "/images/header_images/kalkkögel_sunset.jpg"
 ---

-"Waves are inspiring not because they rise and fall, But because each time they fall they never fail to rise again" (Ralph Waldo Emerson)
+"Waves are inspiring not because they rise and fall, but because each time they fall they never fail to rise again" (Ralph Waldo Emerson)

 My life in a time-lapse version: